-Electric stimulation can be muscular, general and trans-cutaneous electrical nerve stimulation (TENS).
+Electrical Stimulation Therapy can be muscular, general, and transcutaneous electrical nerve stimulation (TENS).
 The muscular type of electric stimulation seeks to strengthen the muscles by reducing muscle spasms.
-Also known as EMS, this stimulates the skeletal muscle using electric impulses to cause muscle contraction.
+Electrical Muscle Stimulation Therapy (EMS) uses electrical impulses to create contractions in the affected muscles, causing increased blood circulation.

 TENS is commonly used to help with chronic pain.
 The general type of electric stimulation is used for healing wounds and alleviating pain.
-For the convenience of the patient, a portable TENS unit can be prescribed by the doctor or a physical therapist for the patient to use at home.
+For the patient's convenience, a portable TENS unit can be prescribed by a doctor or a physical therapist to use at home.